 Donate to CDF

-We rely on donations to fund most of our legal activity.
-Please help us keep fighting for the rights of cyclists by donating.
+Please help us to keep fighting for the rights of cyclists by donating.

 Raise money through sponsorship

-Make cheques payable to The Cyclists’ Defence Fund, and send it to:The Cyclists’ Defence Fund
+Make cheques payable to The Cyclists’ Defence Fund (please do not make cheques payable to CTC), and send to:The Cyclists’ Defence Fund

 c/o CTC, Parklands